zuozhenggh/learning-library/data-management-library/database/db-quickstart/db-familiarize-sh/db-familiarize-sh.md

 ## Prerequisites

--   This lab requires completion of the preceding 3 labs in the Contents menu on the right.
+-   This lab requires completion of the preceding 3 labs in the Contents menu on the left.

 ## **Step 1:** Examine the SH Tables and Their Relationships